 The United Nations Volunteers (UNV) programme is the UN organization that contributes to peace and development through volunteerism worldwide.
-Volunteerism is a powerful means of engaging people in tackling development challenges, and it can transform the pace and nature of development.
-Volunteerism benefits both society at large and the individual volunteer by strengthening trust, solidarity and reciprocity among citizens, and by purposefully creating opportunities for participation.
+Volunteerism is a powerful means of engaging people to transform the pace and nature of development.

-UNV contributes to peace and development by advocating for recognition of volunteers, working with partners to integrate volunteerism into development programming, and mobilizing an increasing number and diversity of volunteers, including experienced UN Volunteers, throughout the world.
+UNV contributes to peace and development by advocating for recognition of volunteers, working with partners to integrate volunteerism into development programming, and mobilizing volunteers from diverse sources across the world.

 UNV and volunteerism in Bangladesh

-Volunteerism forms an integral part of the lifestyle of Bangladeshi.
-Sharing resources and skills for the benefit of family or community members is routine.
 Over 16 million people volunteer each year in areas such as education, health, environmental protection and disaster response.
-Hence, volunteerism is critical to achieving the Millennium Development Goals (MDGs).
+Hence, volunteerism is critical to achieving the Sustainable Development Goals (SDGs).

-Apart from that UN Volunteers have been working in Bangladesh since 1975 and are engaged in development initiatives that aim to improve living conditions and contribute to sustainable development.
+UN Volunteers have been working in Bangladesh since 1975, promoting development initiatives that aim to improve living conditions and contribute to sustainable development.

-- Settling-in Grant calculated on the duration of assignment to be paid at the beginning of the assignment
+- Settling-in Grant calculated based on the duration of assignment, to be paid at the beginning of the posting;

 - Pre-departure entitlements (shipment of personal effects, miscellaneous expenses for visa fee, medical examination) and air tickets to and from the country of assignment;